bdelacretaz/terye/mongo-firsthops/README.md

   * vagrant halt
 * In order to destroy the VM (freeing about 1GB of disk space) type:
   * vagrant destroy

+The MongoDB Vagrant module has been copied from: https://github.com/bobthecow/vagrant-mongobox